 Line 21 operates after 8 PM on weekdays and weekends and has way more stops than line 12.
 The last one is just outside the Royal Palace

 If you prefer the traditional way to get to your hotel, it’s going to cost you around 50 EUR.

 From Charleroi airport, there is only one way to get to Brussels, and that’s the airport shuttle.
 The journey lasts about an hour and leaves you at the bus stop in front of the Bruxelles-Midi train station.
 The ticket costs 17 EUR (one way), but if you book it online, you can save a few euros and pay only 14.70 EUR.

 How do you get around in Brussels?

-For some of the remote attractions, use the city metro.
+For some of the remote attractions, use the city metro or make the thing most people do – rent a car.
 The six lines crossing the city can take you anywhere you want in no time.
 Unlike other European capitals, the subway is quite easy to navigate and won’t require staring at the map for ages.

 It’s important to note that the metro ticket is valid not for just one ride but all lines and means of transportation (like buses or trams) in the space of one hour after validation.

 One-way ticket: 2.10 EUR (2.50 if bought inside a bus or a tram)

 Five-journey ticket: 8.00 EUR